 To learn more specifically about how to deal with narcissists, see my book (click on title): "How to Successfully Handle Narcissists.”

 In addition to unreasonable requests, the manipulator will often also expect an answer from you right away, to maximize their pressure and control over you in the situation.
 (Sales people call this “closing the deal.")
 During these moments, instead of responding to the manipulator’s request right away, consider leveraging time to your advantage, and distancing yourself from his or her immediate influence.
 You can exercise leadership over the situation simply by saying:

 Consider how powerful these few words are from a customer to a salesperson, or from a romantic prospect to an eager pursuer, or from you to a manipulator.
 Take the time you need to evaluate the pros and cons of a situation, and consider whether you want to negotiate a more equitable arrangement, or if you’re better off by saying “no,” which leads us to our next point:

 6. Know How To Say “No”―Diplomatically But Firmly

 To be able to say “no” diplomatically but firmly is to practice the art of communication.
 Effectively articulated, it allows you to stand your ground while maintaining a workable relationship.
 Remember that your fundamental human rights include the right to set your own priorities, the right to say “no” without feeling guilty, and the right to choose your own happy and healthy life.
-(In my reference guide “How to Successfully Handle Passive-Aggressive People,” I review seven different ways you can say “no,” to help lower resistance and keep the peace.)
+In my book “How to Successfully Handle Manipulative People,” I review seven different ways you can say “no,” to help lower resistance and keep the peace.

 7. Confront Bullies, Safely